 The Law School is well known for the rigorous and voluminous academic output of its highly respected faculty.
 Many of the faculty's articles are included in one of our academic paper series.

-This Working Paper series ensures that scholars at other institutions keep abreast of what is happening at Chicago's Coase-Sandor Institute for Law and Economics.
+- Coase-Sandor Working Paper Series in Law and Economics: This Working Paper series ensures that scholars at other institutions keep abreast of what is happening at Chicago's Coase-Sandor Institute for Law and Economics.

-The Maurice and Muriel Fulton Lectureship in Legal History was created in 1985 through a gift made by Mr. Fulton, a member of the class of 1942, and his wife Muriel, an alumna of the college.
+- Fulton Lectures: The Maurice and Muriel Fulton Lectureship in Legal History was created in 1985 through a gift made by Mr. Fulton, a member of the class of 1942, and his wife Muriel, an alumna of the college.
 The Fulton Lecture presents a prominent legal historian to speak at the Law School.
 Many of the Fulton lectures are available as PDFs.

-The working paper series covers a diverse group of topics, including, but not limited to, constitutional law, statutory interpretation, intellectual property, family law, jurisprudence, civil procedure, voting rights, legal history, criminal law and procedure, privacy, and international law.
+- Public Law and Legal Theory Working Papers: The working paper series covers a diverse group of topics, including, but not limited to, constitutional law, statutory interpretation, intellectual property, family law, jurisprudence, civil procedure, voting rights, legal history, criminal law and procedure, privacy, and international law.